Australian-Imaging-Service/pipelines/.github/ISSUE_TEMPLATE/new_feature.md

 ---
 name: Create a new Feature
 about: A Feature is a service that fulfills a stakeholder need.
 It should be part of an epic and sized to be completed within one "Program Increment" (PI)
 title: "[Feature Name]"
-labels: feature
+labels: feature, pipelines-stream
 assignees: ''

 ---

 ## Instructions